Several CMs, opposition leaders to attend Siddaramaiah's swearing in on May 20 | Politics

 Soren, who is in Delhi, had met Kharge on May 16 and congratulated him on the Congress' victory in the Karnataka assembly elections.

-Bihar CM Nitish Kumar will attend the swearing-in of Congress government in Karnataka, JD(U) spokesperson Rajib Ranjan said.
+Bihar CM Nitish Kumar will attend the swearing in of the Congress government in Karnataka, JD(U) spokesperson Rajib Ranjan said.

 The Congress president and Karnataka chief minister-designate Siddaramaiah called up Stalin over phone on Thursday and invited him to participate in the swearing in ceremony on May 20, an official release in Chennai said.

-AICC general secretary organisation K C Venugopal said, ''We are inviting the like-minded party leaders to be the part of swearing in ceremony.''
-Asked how many parties are being invited, he said, ''We are definitely inviting like-minded parties'' and said the details are being worked out.
+Earlier, AICC general secretary organisation K C Venugopal said, ''We are inviting the like-minded party leaders to be the part of swearing in ceremony.''
+Asked how many parties are being invited, he said all like-minded parties are being extended an invitation at the swearing in function in Bengaluru.

 The Karnataka Congress has also extended invitations to former Congress presidents Sonia Gandhi and Rahul Gandhi and party general secretary Priyanka Gandhi Vadra.